Do you accept book donations?

 Does my library card expire?

-Your registration will expire yearly and will be updated automatically if your card is in good standing and has been used recently.
+For Monroe County residents, registration will expire yearly and will be updated automatically if your card is in good standing and has been used recently.
 If your registration expires, you will receive an email notification and will be asked to verify your information and present ID upon visiting the library.

 What do I do if my address or phone number changes?